Sollace/Unicopia/HOW_TO_PLAY.md

  - Hanging of Ceilings

    Ever just want to hang out?
 Well bat ponies can, _literally_!
-All the cool kids are doing.
+All the cool kids are doing it!

  - Mangoes